 If your depression is caused only by hypothyroidism, correcting the hypothyroidism should treat the depression.
 If it doesn’t, your doctor may prescribe medications for both conditions.
 They’ll slowly adjust your doses until your depression and hypothyroidism come under control.

 While hypothyroidism has long been associated with depression, a recent study indicates it may be associated with anxiety, too.
-Researchers recently evaluated 100 patients between the ages of 18 and 45 with a known history of hypothyroidism.
+100 patients between the ages of 18 and 45 with a known history of hypothyroidism.
 Using an anxiety questionnaire, they found that nearly 60 percent of people with hypothyroidism met the criteria for some form of anxiety.